GoogleFeud/FIters/README.md

 `FIters` is an experimental javascript library, which is meant to make using array methods like `map`, `filter`, `reduce`, `join` faster, with 0 dependencies.

 **FIters will always be faster than using the default array implementations.
-All functions returned by the `compile` function have an O(n) time complexity, where n is the size of the array.
+The function returned by the `compile` method has an O(n) time complexity and a constant factor of 1.
 The `compile` function itself is not cheap, so make sure all calls to `compile` are not in loops/functions.**

 ## A taste